StefanFB/CodeGorilla/Simple Chatty Bot (Java)/objectives.md

 ### Objective

 In this stage, you will program the bot to count from 0 to any positive number users enter.
+Note: each number starts with a new line, and after a number, the bot should print the exclamation mark.

 ---